from the top...

 2002

-Kwame Kilpatrick elected mayor of Detroit (known as the first hip hop Mayor).
+Kwame Kilpatrick elected mayor of Detroit.
 Tyree Guyton is commissioned by the City of Detroit Cultural Affairs Department to participate in the City of Detroit’s historic Thanksgiving Day Parade with an artistic-styled garbage truck on wheels called “Tic Tock on the Spot.”

 2003

 Guyton receives the Wayne County International Artist Award from the Wayne County Council for Arts, History & Humanities.
 Idea commences for the development of the House that Makes Sense.
 Guyton exhibits in NY in a show called D’troit.
-The HP introduces takes it vision to suburban school, Scotch Elementary where over 700 children paint Faces of Scotch.
+The HP introduces its vision to suburban school, Scotch Elementary, where over 700 children paint Faces of Scotch.

 2004